Preparing Natural Resources Stewards of Tomorrow

 Undergraduate Student Admissions

-Interested students must submit their application, along with required materials through ApplyTexas or The Coalition.
-Students interested in applying to the Higher Education Center at McAllen should submit through The Coalition for admission consideration.
+Interested students must submit their application, along with required materials through ApplyTexas or The Common App.
 A full list of program requirements can be found on each degree program page.

 Undergraduate deadlines are decided by TAMU, not the department.